M.S. Economics & Computation

 A mentor works with you to form goals that are right for you and to plan how to achieve them.
 A mentor also evaluates your work and gives constructive feedback to help you focus your work and be more effective.
 Your primary mentors are, in approximate order of importance:

-• The MSEC Directors of Graduate Study (DGS) in Economics (currently, Charles Becker) and Computer Science (currently, Jeffrey Chase), who serve as your academic advisors;
+• The MSEC Directors of Graduate Study (DGS) in Economics (currently, Nelson Sa) and Computer Science (currently, Xiaowei Yang), who serve as your academic advisors;

 • Any faculty in Computer Science and Economics for whom you are a research assistant